Technical Guide for API Partners

 Get details of all destinations

 - Every product in the Viator catalogue is categorized according to the destination/locale in which it operates.
-This endpoint returns a complete list of Viator destinations, including destination names and parent identifiers.
+This endpoint returns a complete list of Viator destinations, including destination names and parent identifiers (for the hierarchy of destinations check the lookupId field).

-- This endpoint is used to help define the locations of products (i.e. primary and secondary) for the purpose of merchandising products.
-For example, Disneyland Paris’s primary destination is Paris, even though the actual location (secondary location) is Marne-la-Vallee.
-Travelers are more likely to search for Paris when looking for Disneyland Paris than Marne-la-Valle.
+- This endpoint is used to help define the destinations of products (i.e. primary and secondary) for the purpose of merchandising products.
+For example, Disneyland Paris’s primary destination is Paris, even though the actual destination (secondary destination) is Marne-la-Vallee.
+Travelers are more likely to search for Paris w?.hen looking for Disneyland Paris than Marne-la-Valle.

 - This endpoint is used to provide navigation on your site, through drilldown lists, combo boxes, or breadcrumbs.

-- While destinations rarely change, we recommend refreshing the list of destinations weekly.
+- Destination data must be cached.
+While destinations rarely change, we recommend refreshing the list of destinations weekly.

 /v1/taxonomy/attractions